 Gadais Père et Fils, 2019 Update

 The Gadais family have a long history in Muscadet, and in the Loire Valley in general, Christophe Gadais having worked with Famille Bourgeois in Sancerre for many years, certainly long enough to meet and marry one of the Bourgeois daughters at any rate.
 Since he returned to Muscadet he has carved out a fine reputation, although the domaine has always remained under the radar, never ascending to the same level as the region’s greats.
-But fortunes wax and wane, and with the handing over of the reins to the next generation, Pierre-Henri Gadais (pictured below), I suspect we will see more waxing than waning in the coming years.
+But fortunes wax and wane, and with the handing over of the reins to the next generation, Pierre-Henri Gadais (pictured), I suspect we will see more waxing than waning in the coming years.

 The Wines